metadevpro/cal/README.md

 ## Thansk to:

-Many individuals has contributed to CAL reviewing and proposing recomedations.
+Many individuals has contributed to CAL reviewing and proposing recommedations.
 Thanks to all of them (in alphabetical order):

 - Jordi Cabot [@jcabot](@jcabot)
 - Nicolas Cornagia [@ncornag](@ncornag)